wsxiaoys/lil/readme.txt

        evaluated in the environment where the most recent call to upeval was made.
 This also works with topeval

+     enveval [invars] [outvars] <code>
+       the <code> will be executed in its own environment.
+The environment will be similar to a function's environment.
+If invars is provided, it is assumed to be a list with variable names to be copied from the current environment to the new environment.
+If outvars is provided, it is assumed to be a list with variable names to be copied from the new environment back to the current one (global variables will remain global).
+If invars is provided but not outvars, the variables in invars will be copied back as if outvars was provided with the same variable names.
+To make the variables "one way" (that is, to copy nothing back) just use an empty list for the outvars argument.
+From inside enveval both return and an immediate value can be used to return a value.
+Calling return will not cause the calling function to exit

      jaileval ["clean"] <code>
        the <code> will be executed in its own LIL runtime.
 Unless "clean" is specified, the new LIL runtime will get a copy of the currently